Tiny Black Bugs in Potting Soil: 5 Types Identified with Photos and Fixes

 Neem Oil and Insecticidal Soap

-A light neem-oil or insecticidal-soap spray works on larvae without harming the plant.
+A light spray of neem oil or insecticidal soap works on larvae without harming the plant.
 Many community members said neem became their go-to: one commented, “Two sprays, three days apart, and the soil bugs were gone.”

 Soil Sterilization and Repellents